vfarcic/devops24/manuscript/04-helm.md

 Now that we have a valid `jenkins.*` domain, we can try to figure out how to apply all the changes we discussed.

 We already learned that we can inspect all the available values using `helm inspect` command.
-Take take another look.
+Let's take another look.

 ```bash
 helm inspect values stable/jenkins